STAND. COM. REP. NO. 2368

 Regular Session of 2016

 State of Hawaii

-Your Committee on Human Services, to which was referred S.B.
-No. 2346 entitled:
+Your Committee on Judiciary and Labor, to which was referred H.B.
+No. 401, H.D.
+2, entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2346 and recommends that it pass Second Reading and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 401, H.D.
+2, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 401, H.D.
+2, S.D.
+1, and be referred to your Committee on Ways and Means.